selfadjoint/quiz-please-reg/README.md

 Once deployed, the Lambda function will run every Monday at 11:15 UTC.
 It will:

 1. Scrape the game schedule from the QuizPlease website.
-2. Process and store new game details in DynamoDB.
+2. Process and store new classic game details in DynamoDB.
-3. Register the team for new games.
+3. Register the team for that games.
+4. Send the list of non-classic games to the Telegram group.

 Logs for the Lambda function can be viewed in AWS CloudWatch.